 Which is – the better the products or services a company is able to offer to its customers, the more it can drive demand for these products and services.

 And there is no better way to compete in a market economy than by creating more demand and having greater control over the supply – which all boils down to the will of those who work for us.

 Better products and services are usually the result of the employees who invented, innovated and supplied them.

-The leaders of great organisations don’t see people as commodity to be managed to help grow the money.
-They see the money as the commodity to be managed to help people grow.
+The leaders of great organisations don’t see people as commodities to be managed to help grow the money.
+They see money as the commodity to be managed to help people grow.

 In return, their people give everything they’ve got to see the organisation grow … and grow … and grow.